-The term of the receiving PHA's voucher may not expire before the term of the initial PHA's voucher [24 CFR 982.355(c)(6)].
+The term of the receiving PHA's voucher may not expire 30 calendar days from the expiration of the initial PHA's voucher [24 CFR 982.355(c)(13)].

-The receiving PHA the term of the HACB voucher will expire on the same date as the initial HACB's voucher.
+The receiving PHA's voucher will expire 30 calendar days from the expiration date of the initial PHA's voucher.

-Voucher Extensions [24 CFR 982.355(c)(6), Notice 2011-3]
+Voucher Extensions [24 CFR 982.355(c)(14), Notice 2012-42]

-The receiving PHA may provide additional search time to the family beyond the expiration date of the initial PHA's voucher; however, if it does so, it must inform the initial PHA of the extension.
+Once the receiving PHA issues the portable family a voucher, the receiving PHA's policies on extensions of the voucher term apply.
+The receiving PHA must inform the initial PHA of any extension granted to the term of the voucher.
 It must also bear in mind the billing deadline provided by the initial PHA.
 Unless willing and able to absorb the family, the receiving PHA should ensure that any voucher expiration date would leave sufficient time to process a request for tenancy approval, execute a HAP contract, and deliver the initial billing to the initial PHA.

-The HACB generally will not extend the term of the voucher that it issues to an incoming portable family unless the HACB plans to absorb the family into its own program, in which case it will follow the policies on voucher extension set forth in section 5-II.E.
+The PHA generally will not extend the term of the voucher that it issues to an incoming portable family unless the PHA plans to absorb the family into its own program, in which case it will follow the policies on voucher extension set forth in section 5-II.E.

-The HACB will consider an exception to this policy as a reasonable accommodation to a person with disabilities (see Chapter 2).
+The PHA will consider an exception to this policy as a reasonable accommodation to a person with disabilities (see Chapter 2).